raymondworkshop/old.myblog/zlist100.md

 Things I want to do before I die.
 Any recommendation please let me know.

 * Get a driver's license
+* Learn to Invest more
-* Learn another new language: Japanese or Spanish
+* Learn another new language: Japanese
 * Get married to someone I love
-* Invest more
-* Learn to swim
+* Learn to Swim
+* Improve to Cook
+* Learn Guitar skills
 * Travel around Europa, and South America
 * Speak at TED
 * Build my own home
-* Write a package
+* Write a programming package
 * Hiking at Kilimanjaro
 * Write a column
 * Read 1000 books ()